Mariam Dadiani (died 1682): Second marriage

 Simon Gurieli (left) and Rostom of Kartli (right), Mariam Dadiani's first and second husbands, as depicted in De Castelli's travel album.

-A major turning point in Mariam's life came in 1638, when King Rostom of Kartli requested her hand in marriage.
-Rostom, a recent widower of around 70, was a Muslim Georgian, a natural son of the late king of Kartli, David XI (Daud-Khan).
+A major turning point in Mariam's life came in 1634, when King Rostom of Kartli requested her hand in marriage.
+Rostom, a recent widower of around 70, was a Muslim Georgian, a natural son of the late king of Kartli, David XI.
 An influential courtier of the Safavid shahs of Iran, he had acceded to the throne of Kartli in 1633.
 His willingness to cooperate with his Safavid suzerains won for Kartli relative peace and a larger degree of autonomy.
-But Rostom's control otf Kartli was challenged by his deposed predecessor Teimuraz I, of the Kakhetian Bagrationi, who had spent decades fighting against the Iranian hegemony.
+But Rostom's control of Kartli was challenged by his deposed predecessor Teimuraz I, of the Kakhetian Bagrationi, who had spent decades fighting against the Iranian hegemony.
 In his quest of political allies, Rostom sent the diplomat and churchman Nikoloz Cholokashvili as a marriage broker to the Dadiani court.
 The union also furthered Levan II's desire to have King George III of Imereti, an in-law and ally of Rostom's arch-rival Teimuraz, in check.
 As a faithful vassal, Rostom consulted Shah Safi about the decision.
 The shah approved this strategic marital arrangement as it suited the Safavid interest to extend their influence over Mingrelia and, ultimately, to conquer Imereti, which was considered as its spheres of influence by the Ottoman Empire, then at war with Iran.
 Shah Safi sent wedding presents, paid Dadiani 50,000 marchil (about 1.5 tones of silver) and granted him an annual salary of 1,000 tumans (gold coins of 3 grams).

 The marriage preparations alarmed the Imeretians.
 The groom's party was a 30,000-strong army marching to meet Levan's heavily armed entourage.
 George III of Imereti blocked the border with Kartli, compelling Rostom's wedding suite to take a circuitous route via Akhaltsikhe, and intercepted Dadiani on his way to the marriage, but he was defeated and taken prisoner by Levan at the Kaka Bridge near Baghdati.

 The wedding was lavishly celebrated at Rostom's capital of Tbilisi.
 Rostom, an Iranian-raised Muslim known for his religious tolerance and determined to keep Kartli at peace and consolidate his hold of the country under the Safavid patronage, acceded to the request of his Christian bride and the ceremony was held in Christian rites, with the nominal ritual baptism of the king prior to the wedding, as reported by the Italian eyewitness, Don Pietro Avitabile.
 He further stresses that Rostom frequently crossed himself in Mariam's presence and attended the liturgy.